leanemac/data-on-daos/README.md

 # data-on-daos
-or may we say regen-daos?

-An open source repository to learn and gather data about regenerative Decentralized Autonomous Organizations (DAOs)
+An open source repository to learn and gather data about Decentralized Autonomous Organizations (DAOs)

 # What are Decentralized Autonomous Organizations?